ig1387/ig1387/README.md

 - 🌱 I’m currently learning c++, python, c#, html, css, C, golang, SQL, illustrator, photoshop, Unity, After Effectes and ...
 - 🌍 these are my websites : ... ok, I didnt have enough money to pay them :(
 - 📫 You can reach me by ...
--     💚 chess.com : IGhasmi
+-     chess.com : IGhasmi
--     💜 Discord : I.G#9048
+-     Discord : I.G#9048
--     💙 Quera : ایلیا قاسمی
--     🧡 codeforces : ilia_ghasemi
+-     codeforces : ilia_ghasemi
--     🤎 codechef : ig1387ig
+-     codechef : ig1387ig
--aaaand with many other ways :) anyway, hope you enjoy my projects!
+and with many other ways.

 <!---